GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/InstallWin.rst

 .. _InstallWin:

-[Unsupported] Installing GEOS on Windows machines using Docker
+[Best effort] Installing GEOS on Windows machines using Docker
 =================================================================

 In this section, we will install GEOS on a Windows machine using a ``Docker`` container with a precompiled version of